This guide explains a few key concepts to help you use N2WS correctly.

 By default, snapshots taken using N2WS are Crash-consistent.
 When you back up an EC2 instance at a certain time, and later want to restore this instance from backup, it will start the same as a physical machine booting after a power outage.
 The file system and any other applications using EBS volumes were not prepared or even aware that a backup was taking place, so they may have been in the middle of an operation or transaction.

 During application-consistent backups, any application may be informed about the backup progress.
-The application can then prepare, freeze and thaw in minimal required time to perform operations to make sure the actual data on disk is consistent before the backup starts., making minimal changes during backup time (backup mode) and returning to full scale operation as soon as possible.
+The application can then prepare, freeze and thaw in the minimal required time to perform operations to make sure the actual data on disk is consistent before the backup starts., making minimal changes during backup time (backup mode) and returning to full-scale operation as soon as possible.

 There is also one more function that application-consistent backups perform especially for databases.
 Databases keep transaction logs which occasionally need to be deleted to recover storage space.
 This operation is called log truncation.
 When can transaction logs be deleted without impairing the robustness of the database?
 Probably after you make sure you have a successful backup of the database.
 In many cases, it is up to the backup software to notify the database it can truncate its transaction logs.